Foster Conservation of Threatened Mammals Through Community Engagement in the Hills of Northern West Bengal, India

 Our project aims to contribute to conflict reduction and species management through rigorous field exercises to monitor conflict and mammals in human-altered landscapes using methods such as camera trapping, participatory mapping, and interviews.
 To engage actively on the ground, we will organize meetings with local stakeholders to create space for mutual learning and dialogue regarding the issues surrounding mammal disappearances and the rise in conflict.
 Our project will generate reports and articles that will be useful to the Forest Department, Agriculture Department, NGOs, Tea gardens, and the local community, enabling them to allocate resources based on empirical information gathered through rigorous fieldwork.
 Collaborating with local communities for our field activities and workshops for school children is part of our engagement strategy.
 We offer various project opportunities for them to receive hands-on skills training as well.
 We believe our efforts will lead to the development of species-specific conflict mitigation strategies, foster collaborative efforts among organizations, and guide species management plans based on empirical data.
 Furthermore, providing opportunities to local students will contribute to fostering tolerance and enthusiasm toward wildlife conservation.

-Header: a settlement with agricultural land surrounded by forest patches. © Shreya Ray.
+Header: A settlement with agricultural land surrounded by forest patches. © Shreya Ray.

 Project Updates